 Circularity goes hand in hand with great design.
 Our designers are trained in sustainability, while embracing new ideas, constantly experimenting and remaining true to our free-thinking culture.
 We pay special attention to the impact of the raw materials that we include in our products, as cotton.
 That is why we deliver projects to promote organic cotton in countries as India and Spain together with organizations as Organic Cotton Accelerator.

-We are pioneering new types of recycled fibre, like Infinna, to reduce waste and fund research into new recycling methods with one of the world’s leading scientific institutions, MIT.
+We are pioneering new types of recycled fibre, like Infinna™, to reduce waste and fund research into new recycling methods.
 We are also investing in start-ups such as CIRC, with its disruptive technology that will allow textile products made of polyester and cotton blends to be recycled on an industrial scale one of the main challenges we face as an industry.
-Our longstanding partnerships with the Textile Exchange, Global Fashion Agenda and the Ellen MacArthur Foundation are also furthering the development of a circular economy and sustainable materials.
+That foundational work positions us to take a new step: by 2030, 100% of our textile products will only use materials that deliver a lower impact on the environment:

 Best available technologies and measures to reduce enviromental impact